 Pasta alla Genovese (Neapolitan Slow-Braised Onion and Beef Ragu)

-Pasta alla Genovese is a Neapolitan slow-cooked ragu that uses a large volume of onions braised with beef chuck for at least two hours.
-No tomato is involved; the sauce draws all its sweetness from caramelized onions and depth from white wine and the rendered beef fat.
-The finished ragu has a thick, almost jam-like consistency with shredded meat folded throughout.
+Pasta alla Genovese is a Neapolitan slow-cooked ragu that uses a large volume of onions braised together with beef chuck for at least two hours over low heat.
+No tomato is involved at any stage; the sauce draws all its sweetness from the onions, which gradually dissolve and caramelize into a thick, deeply savory base, while white wine and the rendered beef fat add richness and acidity.
+Once the onions have nearly melted into the sauce, the beef is shredded and folded back in, giving the finished ragu a dense, almost jam-like consistency with strands of meat throughout.
+Despite its name, the dish has no connection to Genoa or Ligurian basil pesto; it is a distinctly Neapolitan preparation, and the name is thought to trace back to Genoese cooks or merchants who settled in Naples.
 Ziti is the traditional pasta shape, served with a generous dusting of Parmigiano-Reggiano.

 Instructions